citp/privacy-policy-historical/c/co/cos/cosential.com.md

-> *The following text is extracted and transformed from the cosential.com privacy policy that was archived on 2015-05-31.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150531031502id_/http%3A//www.cosential.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the cosential.com privacy policy that was archived on 2015-10-26.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20151026155041id_/http%3A//www.cosential.com/privacy-policy) for the most accurate reproduction.*

 # Cosential - Privacy Policy

-Our postal address is
+Our postal address is:

-207 San Jacinto Blvd
+610 West 5th Street
+Suite 604
 Austin, TX 78701

 We can be reached via e-mail at [support@cosential.com](mailto:support@cosential.com) or you can reach us by telephone at 800-505-7089